MapleDeploy vs Netlify

 Platform sourceProprietaryOpen source (Coolify)

-What you can deployStatic sites, serverless functionsAnything (Docker, databases, full-stack apps)
+What you can deployStatic sites, SSR frameworks, serverless functionsAnything (Docker, databases, full-stack apps)